When I first started my fitness journey, I didn't truly understand protein's importance.

 Many people do think that protein gives them energy though.

-Technically, protein does contain the same amount of calories as carbohydrates per gram, but it can be a misleading statement to say that eating protein gives you more, or even equal, energy.
+Technically, protein does contain the same amount of calories as carbohydrates per gram, but it can be a misleading statement to say that you will receive more, if not the same, energy from protein.

 Carbohydrates are the body's preferred energy source.